srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 A `Leo Bodnar GPS reference clock <http://www.leobodnar.com/shop/index.php?main_page=product_info&cPath=107&products_id=234>`_ was used as the USRP clock source for this set-up.

-The use of an external clock is not essential, but it mitigates possible errors occurring as result of inaccuracies in the internal clock of the USRP being used.
+The use of an external clock is not essential, but it mitigates possible errors occurring as result of inaccuracies in the internal clock of the RF front-end being used.
 The issue comes from the CFOs and timings tolerated by 5G handsets - the onboard clocks within SDRs are not always accurate enough to operate within the limits allowed by the handsets.
 Using an external clock, which is much more accurate than an SDR onboard clock, reduces the likelihood that a COTS UE will be unable to see/ connect to the network due to synchronization issues.